Macmachi/kasland/README.md

 - Aiming to establish a strong community decision-making process
 - Players have a voice in the game's future development and direction

-Experience the fusion of blockchain technology and strategic management in KasLand.
+Experience the fusion of BlockDAG technology and strategic management in KasLand.
 Optimize your single plot, contribute to community energy production, and earn zkaspa in this exciting, transparent, and community-driven blockchain-based game!

 # Documentation